delfick/whirlwind/README.rst

 Changlog
 --------

+0.10.0 - TBD
+    * Removed whirlwind.test_helpers

+      * It was random and didn't work well in an async context
+      * Used asynctest which has warnings past python3.7 and isn't necessary anymore

 0.9.0 - 10 May 2020
     * The SimpleWebSocketBase and WSHandler handlers now take in a ``final_future`` which is used to stop the websocket stream when it is